matrix-org/matrix-spec-proposals/specification/1-client_server_api.rst

   service.

-Home Servers MUST perform the relevant checks and return these codes before performing User-Interactive Authentication, although they may also return them after authentication is completed if, for example, the requested user ID was registered whilst the client was performing authentication.
+Home Servers MUST perform the relevant checks and return these codes before performing `User-Interactive Authentication`_, although they may also return them after authentication is completed if, for example, the requested user ID was registered whilst the client was performing authentication.

+.. _User-Interactive Authentication: `sect:auth-api`_

 Old V1 API docs: |register|_